matthmr/libvsl/LIBVSL.md

 ### Frontend implementation

-However, if you want to build your own implementation either on top of `PRIMVSL` (LIBVSL's primitive, turing complete definitions) or substituting `PRIMVSL`, along with the instructions above, you'll have to:
+However, if you want to build your own implementation either on top of PRIMVSL or substituting PRIMVSL, along with the instructions above, you'll have to:

 1. define one or more arrays of type `struct clisp_sym` using **only one** of this macros: